Three Arrested After Eastern Iowa JBS Was Targeted In $9 Million Theft Ring - NewsBreak

 Body of missing man recovered at Iowa lake

-The body of a man reported missing more than a week ago in Mahaska County was recovered from a shoreline on Lake Red Rock on Monday morning, authorities say.
+MARION COUNTY, IOWA — The body of a man reported missing more than a week ago in Mahaska County was recovered from a shoreline on Lake Red Rock on Monday morning, authorities say.
+Raymond Welch, 41, was reported missing on October 15th.
+The following day, his vehicle was found at Cordova State Park along Lake […]

+Deputies in Marion County believe they are close to solving serious hit-and-run crash

+MARION COUNTY, Iowa — Marion County authorities are closer to making an arrest in a hit-and-run.
+Deputies said they have the vehicle involved in the crash that badly hurt a bicyclist over the weekend.
+You can see a picture of the mangled bicycle on your screen.
+Deputies are waiting...

 Corydon Times-Republican